 Despite this promising beginning he decided not to become a professional photographer, studied medicine and became later professor of ophthalmology at the Technical University of Munich.
 Amongst other things his particular scientific interest lay in sensory functions of the eye, his inaugural lecture was on „Camera, Eye and Vision“.

-More than sixty years later Klaus Heilmann picked up the camera again.
+More than fifty years later Klaus Heilmann picked up the camera again.
 His fine art work is concentrated on landscape and shows a different view on colour photography.